kek/anybot/README.md

 ## `post(url, data)` (planned)

-## Persistence commands (planned)
+## Commands for bots

 ### `!save <name> <program>`

-Save a program and run it.
-The code will be run again at restart.
+Save a program.

 ### `!delete <name>`

-Removes a program so that it won't be run at next restart.
+Removes a program.

 ### `!list`

 List saved programs.

 ### `!show <name>`

 Shows the code for a saved program.

 ### `!help`

 Display help for these commands.